 Recreational boating can be an extraordinary experience, but comes with inherent risk.
-Whatever on the water activity you enjoy, and whether you buy, borrow or rent, you're responsible to ensure you're well-trained and informed about staying safe.
+Whatever on water activity you enjoy, and whether you buy, borrow or rent, you're responsible to ensure you're well-trained and informed about staying safe.

-The go-to resource is Transport Canada’s Safe Boating Guide.
+The best resource is Transport Canada’s Safe Boating Guide.
 You can also click on your preferred on-water activity pictured below for the minimum safety equipment required.
 Boat Notes offers a shorter version of the guide, checklist and an app.

 - Wear Your Lifejacket.
 Carry a Canadian approved PFD on board, sized for each passenger.
 But don't just carry it, WEAR IT.

 - Don't Boat Impaired.
 Boating under the influence of alcohol or recreational drugs is not just illegal; it's irresponsible.
 Enjoy your beverage after docking or moorage.

 - Take a Boating Course.
 Anyone driving a motorized boat must have a Pleasure Craft Operator Card.
 For your own safety and that of your passengers, we recommend you take additional boating courses.
 Visit our member directory for a course provider near you.